ramanarolla1-source/proofsettle-demo/README.md

 ## Turning Verified Sports Intelligence into Trusted Decisions and Trustless On-Chain Settlement

 This repository presents a demonstration of **ProofSettle**, showcasing how verified sports intelligence is transformed into trusted operational decisions before trustless on-chain settlement.
+This repository contains the demonstration application for ProofSettle.

+The accompanying technical repository contains the complete product documentation, architecture, and implementation details.

+For a complete walkthrough of the product, please watch the demonstration video below.
 ---

 ## 🎥 Product Demonstration